-Our free weekly Tech4Good webinar series offers you an opportunity to explore and review the different platforms that can be incorporated into your volunteer leadership.
-Each webinar is aimed at gathering technology industry experts and enthusiasts to discuss key technology issues and solutions related to volunteer management.
+Our free Tech4Good webinar series explored and reviewed the different platforms that can be incorporated into your volunteer leadership.
+Each webinar was aimed at gathering technology industry experts and enthusiasts to discuss key technology issues and solutions related to volunteer management.

 In this digital age, the workforce is increasingly mobile and work can be done from anywhere, so that job and location are decoupled.
 Add to this COVID-19 and forced isolation, and you have the perfect recipe for virtual volunteering.

 To find skilled volunteers can be challenging, and to facilitate online volunteering can be harder.
 Vollie specialises in just this, connecting non-profits and skilled online volunteers across Australia.